-The other, referred to as Automated Detection and Tracking software (ADT), utilises this data to detect, track and classify potential threats.
+The other, referred to as Automated Detection and Tracking (ADT) software, utilizes this data to detect, track and classify potential threats.
 The built-in algorithms incorporate elements of artificial intelligence to logically select only those targets with the characteristics of underwater or surface swimmers.
 Other detection parameters may be incorporated to broaden the variety of targets considered threatening.
 Advances in this area include better reliability, fewer false alarms, and the ability to specifically identify the target as a SCUBA, vehicle-assisted or CCBA diver.

-It is possible to use multi-beam or singlebeam sonar without automatic target detection and tracking software, but this requires a trained operator to constantly view the sonar image-an unrealistic and costly expectation.
-The portability and versatility of advanced underwater sonar technologies enable fast mobile deployments from boats in harbours or other waterways.
+It is possible to use multi-beam or single-beam sonar without automatic target detection and tracking software, but this requires a significant contingent of trained operators to constantly view the sonar images.
+These skilled people must also work in short shifts in order to maintain alertness, mandating an increased and ongoing investment in training and staffing - an unrealistic and costly expectation.

 One of the major challenges navies face today is a shortage of qualified personnel to operate the detection systems.
-Increasingly, they are looking for sophisticated yet easy-to-use technology, both to fill the gap and to aid in training.
-One plus of some of today's technologies is the ability to play back diver tracks in simulation for training purposes.
+Increasingly, they are looking for sophisticated yet easy-to-use technology, both to fill the gap and to aid in training. considered acceptable for long-term naval use.